ttulttul/drcleaner/README.md

 # DR Cleaner

-A tool for reformatting Markdown documents to consolidate sources and generate proper APA citations using the Perplexity AI API.
+A tool for reformatting Markdown documents to consolidate sources and generate proper APA citations using the Perplexity AI API with structured JSON outputs.

 ## Overview